-Precise stratigraphy is the main factor limiting our ability to determine phase relationships (leads/lags) among various variables in the ocean-atmosphere system, which is essential for testing causal mechanisms of global climate change.
+Precise stratigraphy is the main limitation to our ability to determine phase relationships (leads/lags) among various variables in the ocean-atmosphere system, which is essential for testing causal mechanisms of global climate change.
 A great strength of the Iberian margin sediment record is that it contains proxies of marine, atmospheric (ice core), and terrestrial signals coregistered in a single archive.
 It is thus possible to determine the relative phasing of changes in proxy variables that monitor different components of the ocean climate system in the same core (Shackleton et al., 2000, 2004).
-For example, temporal comparisons between marine stable isotope and pollen records in the same core have allowed the evaluation of phase relationships between global climate and European terrestrial change during the last 420 ky (Margari et al., 2010, 2014; Oliveira et al., 2020; Roucoux et al., 2001; Shackleton et al., 2000, 2003, 2002; Tzedakis et al., 2004).
+For example, temporal comparisons between marine stable isotope and pollen records in the same core have allowed the evaluation of phase relationships between global climate and European terrestrial change during the last 420 ky (Sánchez Goñi et al., 1999, 2000, 2003, 2002; Tzedakis et al., 2004).
 A similar strategy can be applied to the entire sequence recovered by Expedition 397, circumventing many problems associated with core-to-core correlation and developing age models on millennial timescales (Blaauw, 2012).

-At Site U1385, variations in sediment color contain an eccentricity-modulated precession signal over the past 1.4 My (Hodell et al., 2013a, 2013b, preprint), and shipboard data indicates this cyclicity continues for older time periods.
+At Expedition 339 Site U1385, variations in sediment color contain an eccentricity-modulated precession signal over the past 1.45 My (Hodell et al., 2013a, 2013b, 2023), and shipboard data indicates this cyclicity continues for older time periods.
 The modulation of precession by eccentricity provides a powerful tool for developing orbitally tuned age models (Shackleton et al., 1995).
-An astronomically tuned timescale will be developed at each of the Expedition 397 sites by correlating variations in physical properties to orbital target curves (e.g., Hodell et al., 2015).
+An astronomically tuned timescale will be developed at each of the Expedition 397 sites by correlating variations in shipboard physical properties and postcruise XRF results to orbital target curves (e.g., Hodell et al., 2015).
 This also will allow the sites to be correlated to the classic Mediterranean cyclostratigraphy (Hilgen, 1991; Konijnendijk et al., 2015).
 In addition, the correlation of Iberian margin proxy records with European speleothems will provide a novel opportunity to tie marine records into a radiometrically dated chronology using U-Th and U-Pb isotopes (e.g., Tzedakis et al., 2018; Bajo et al., 2020).